Organic-Basics/ob-low-impact-website/README.md

 ## Low Impact Manifesto

-To build this website, we wrote down 10 rules for how to make a low impact website.
+To build this website, we wrote down 10 rules for how making a low impact website.
 We share these openly, so you can use it in your own project.

 ### A low impact website:
     1. Does not load any images before they are actively requested by the user.
-    2. Minimizes the power consumption on the users device.
+    2. Minimizes the power consumption on the user's device.
     3. Adapts to reflect the amount of renewable energy it’s currently running on.
     4. Informs the user of the impact of their browsing behavior.
     5. Does not make use of videos.